He left the New York City Council more than 15 years ago -- and has drawn little of the public spotlight since.

 On the council, Albanese built a reputation as a principled renegade.
 Then-Speaker Peter Vallone Sr. kept Albanese out of committee chairmanships.
 Still, Albanese succeeded in his 15 years in office in pushing some high-profile legislation, including the law that requires certain types of city contractors to pay what was defined as a "living wage" to their employees.
 Mayor Rudy Giuliani vetoed the measure, but the council overrode the veto.

-Albanese cites his support for gay rights and term limits.
-And that was during the 1980s and 1990s, when doing so provoked more controversy than it would nowadays.
+These days, Albanese cites his support for gay rights and term limits.
+That was during the 1980s and 1990s, when doing so provoked more controversy than nowadays.

 "At the end of the day, New Yorkers need a mayor who understands the problems they face, brings a smart plan and good people to the table, and, more than anything, has the independence, courage and conviction to do the right thing," Albanese said in announcing his candidacy last month.